How To Hide Programs Installed In Windows 10?

 There are various reasons why users need to hide programs in Windows.
 Here are some of the reasons:

-• If you want to install a parental control or child monitoring program without informing your child, you definitely do not want your child to see it in the list of programs and then remove the app from the computer.
+- If you want to install a parental control or child monitoring program without informing your child, you do not want your child to see it in the list of programs and then remove the app from the computer.

-• If you are sharing your computer with friends or family and you want to restrict the use of a program in a certain way or make it inaccessible to others, it may be helpful to hide the installed programs in the control panel.
+- If you are sharing your computer with friends or family and want to restrict the use of a program in a certain way or make it inaccessible to others, hiding the installed programs in the control panel may be helpful.

-• And If you are bored and want to enjoy playing on the system and get energy between your working hours, the best way to get around your angry boss is to hide the installed game.
+- If you are bored and want to enjoy playing on the system and get energy between working hours, hiding the installed game is the best way to get around your angry boss.

 Regardless of the reasons, the methods mentioned in this article will help you hide your installed programs from others.
 These methods are only for desktop applications and do not work for UWP (Windows Universal Platform) applications installed from the Microsoft Store.

-Many tricks are running in the Windows registry, which allows you to hide certain programs in the control panel.
-This trick involves creating a new DWORD value in the Windows registry.
-Note that incorrectly editing registry entries can disrupt your system.
+Many tricks are in the Windows registry, one of which allows you to hide certain programs in the control panel.
+His trick involves creating a new DWORD value in the Windows registry. ote that incorrectly editing registry entries can disrupt your system.

 To prevent this, it is best to create a Restore Point before following the steps below.
-System Restore helps to undo negative changes to restore the system to its original state.
+System Restore helps undo negative changes and restore the system to its original state.

 Follow the steps below to create a restore point in Windows:

-• In the Start menu, type Restore Point and then click Create a restore point.
+- In the Start menu, type Restore Point and click Create a restore point.

-• The System Properties window will open in the System Protection tab.
-Click Create at the bottom of the window.
+- The System Properties window will open in the System Protection tab.
+Lick Create at the bottom of the window.

 Press the Windows + R shortcut keys to open the Run window.
-In the input box, Run command Regedit entered and the OK button.
+The Run command Regedit is entered in the input box and the OK button is used.
 Confirm the displayed notification to continue.
-In the Registry Editor, go to the following:
+In n the Registry Editor, go to the following:

 For 32-bit applications installed on a 64-bit computer, go to this section instead: